coldshrine/study-notes/books/designing-data-intensive-applications.md

 For example, you can capture the changes in a database and continually apply the same changes to a search index.

 We can call log consumers _derived data systems_: the data stored in the search index and the data warehouse is just another view.
 Change data capture is a mechanism for ensuring that all changes made to the system of record are also reflected in the derived data systems.

+Change data capture makes one database the leader, and turns the others into followers.

+Database triggers can be used to implement change data capture, but they tend to be fragile and have significant performance overheads.
+Parsing the replication log can be a more robust approach.

+LinkedIn's Databus, Facebook's Wormhole, and Yahoo!'s Sherpa use this idea at large scale.
+Bottled Watter implements CDC for PostgreSQL decoding the write-ahead log, Maxwell and Debezium for something similar for MySQL by parsing the binlog, Mongoriver reads the MongoDB oplog, and GoldenGate provide similar facilities for Oracle.

+Keeping all changes forever would require too much disk space, and replaying it would take too long, so the log needs to be truncated.

+You can start with a consistent snapshot of the database, and it must correspond to a known position or offset in the change log.